Formic acid: Properties

 Formic acid is a colorless liquid having a pungent, penetrating odor at room temperature, comparable to the related acetic acid.
-Formic acid is about ten times stronger of an acid than acetic acid; its (logarithmic) dissociation constant (pKa) is 3.745, compared to the pKa of 4.756 for acetic acid.
+Formic acid is about 10 times stronger of an acid than acetic acid; its (logarithmic) dissociation constant (pKa) is 3.745, compared to the pKa of 4.756 for acetic acid.

 It is miscible with water and most polar organic solvents, and is somewhat soluble in hydrocarbons.
 In hydrocarbons and in the vapor phase, it consists of hydrogen-bonded dimers rather than individual molecules.
 Owing to its tendency to hydrogen-bond, gaseous formic acid does not obey the ideal gas law.
 Solid formic acid, which can exist in either of two polymorphs, consists of an effectively endless network of hydrogen-bonded formic acid molecules.
 Formic acid forms a high-boiling azeotrope with water (107.3 °C; 77.5% formic acid).
 Liquid formic acid tends to supercool.

 Chemical reactions

-Decomposition
+Dehydration

 Formic acid readily decomposes by dehydration in the presence of concentrated sulfuric acid to form carbon monoxide and water: